ianthehenry/cmd/README.md

 There are two kinds of escape: hard escape and soft escape.

 A "soft escape" causes all subsequent arguments to be parsed as positional arguments.
-It will not create a binding.
+Soft escapes will not create a binding.

 ```janet
 (cmd/script